woodpeng/funblocks-docs/docs/aiflow-tricks-and-tips/Breakdown.md

 When you're focused on getting things done, the Task Breakdown Tool becomes your best friend:

-1. Launch the Task Breakdown Tool
+1. Launch the Task Breakdown Tool (Just above the topic breakdown tool)
 2. Enter your overall objective or project
 3. Review the generated task list
 4. Reorder, modify, or remove the tasks as needed